 The Tuileries Palace and Gardens

-From the Place du Carrousel, the Tuileries Gardens offer an unbroken vista along the centreline of the Historical Axis towards the Place de la Concorde, the Arc de Triomphe and the Grande Arche.
+From the Place du Carrousel, the Jardin des Tuileries offers an unbroken vista along the centreline of the Historical Axis towards the Place de la Concorde, the Arc de Triomphe and the Grande Arche.

-Find out more about the Tuileries Palace and the Tuileries Gardens here.
+Find out more about the Tuileries Palace and the Tuileries Garden.